bitflipser/OptiForth/README.md

   t_init  t_run  t_end  t_single

-- when writing to FLASH interrupts are NOT disabled, so the system ticks timer keeps on running correctly, this is working because the kernel interrup-routines reside in NRWW-area of FLASH memory if you set up your own interrupt routines, you have to switch off interrups before writing to FLASH
+- when writing to FLASH interrupts are NOT disabled, so the system ticks timer keeps on running correctly.
+This is working because the kernel interrup-routines reside in NRWW-area of FLASH memory.
+  If you set up your own interrupt routines, you have to switch off interrups before writing to FLASH.